 Death and disability often lead to financial hardship from losing the income of the individual who dies or becomes disabled.
-People can minimize the impact by having term life insurance and individual disability insurance.

 While the insurance benefits are designed to help families and beneficiaries, can creditors collect some of those proceeds to cover the debts of the insured?

-In general, your debt become the responsibility of your estate following your death.
+In general, your debt becomes the responsibility of your estate following your death.
 Whether your life insurance policy benefits can be claimed by creditors depends on who — or what — is named the beneficiary.

 Assuming a spouse, child, or other living person is named as a primary or secondary beneficiary, the proceeds from the life insurance policy pass directly to them.
 The death benefit avoids probate, which is the process of a deceased person’s estate being settled and debts paid.
 In essence, the death benefit from your insurance policy is not part of your estate and does not have to be distributed to creditors.